linzmacd/Pewlett-Hackard-Analysis/README.md

 ## Summary

-As the "silver tsunami" begins to make an impact P-H will have to fill as many as 90,398 positions to replace current employees who are nearing retirement age.
-While there are more than enough qualified, retirement-ready employees to mentor the next generation of P-H employees, there are far fewer candidates that meet the current eligibility requirements for the mentorship program.
+As the "silver tsunami" begins to make an impact Pewlett-Hackard will have to fill as many as 90,398 positions to replace current employees who are nearing retirement age.
+While there are more than enough qualified, retirement-ready employees to mentor the next generation of PH employees, there are far fewer candidates that meet the current eligibility requirements for the mentorship program.
 Recommendations for additional queries include:

 1. Expanding the criteria to include all employees born between 1961 and 1964 and seeing how that affects the number of employees eligible for the mentorship program
 2. Grouping the eligible candidates by title and comparing that to the Retiring Titles table to assess how the numbers of mentors and mentees align.